RosicaNikolova/inspocloud/README.md

 InspoCloud - Photo Sharing Microservice
-Welcome to InspoCloud, a Java Spring Boot microservice designed to offer a scalable and efficient photo-sharing experience.
-InspoCloud is part of a microservices architecture aimed at providing a robust platform for users to upload, share, and explore inspiring images across various categories.
+Welcome to InspoCloud, a scalable and efficient photo-sharing service built with Java Spring Boot.
+Designed as part of a microservices architecture, InspoCloud empowers users to upload, share, and discover inspiring images seamlessly.

 Features
-User Authentication: Secure signup and login functionalities.
+User Authentication: Implements secure signup and login.
-Photo Upload: Users can upload photos with descriptions and tags.
+Photo Upload: Allows users to upload photos with descriptions and tags.
-Photo Exploration: Browse and search functionalities for exploring photos by categories, tags, or user profiles.
+Photo Discovery: Users can browse and search photos by categories, tags, or profiles.
-Privacy Controls: Users can set privacy levels for their photos (public or private).
+Privacy Settings: Enables users to set their photos as public or private.
-Interaction: Like, comment, and share photos within the platform.
+Interactions: Support for liking, commenting on, and sharing photos.
 Getting Started
-These instructions will get your copy of the InspoCloud service up and running on your local machine for development and testing purposes.
+Follow these instructions to get a copy of InspoCloud running on your local machine for development and testing purposes.

 Prerequisites
-Ensure you have the following installed:

-Java JDK 11 or later
+Java JDK 11+
-Gradle 6.3 or later (if not using the Gradle Wrapper) Docker (for containerization)
+Gradle 6.3+ (if not using Gradle Wrapper)
+Docker
 Installation
-Clone the repository
+Clone the Repo

-bash
+sh
 Copy code
 git clone https://github.com/yourusername/inspocloud.git
 cd inspocloud
-Configure Application Properties
+Set Up Application Properties

-Navigate to src/main/resources/ and update the application.properties file with your local database and other environment-specific settings.
+Edit src/main/resources/application.properties to configure your database and other environment variables.

 Build the Project

-bash
+sh
 Copy code
 ./gradlew build
 Run the Application

-bash
+sh
 Copy code
 ./gradlew bootRun
-The service will start on http://localhost:8080.
+Access the service at http://localhost:8080.

-Docker Setup
+Docker Deployment
-To containerize InspoCloud, follow these steps:
+Containerize InspoCloud with these steps:

-Build the Docker image:
+Build Docker Image

-bash
+sh
 Copy code
 docker build -t inspocloud .
-Run the Docker container:
+Run Container

-bash
+sh
 Copy code
 docker run -p 8080:8080 inspocloud
-Access the service at http://localhost:8080.
+Service is now available at http://localhost:8080.

 API Reference
-For detailed API documentation, refer to the Swagger UI or Postman collection provided.
+Refer to Swagger UI for API documentation or check the provided Postman collection for examples.

 Contributing
-We welcome contributions to InspoCloud!
-Please read our Contributing Guide for details on our code of conduct, and the process for submitting pull requests to us.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+Fork the Project
+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
 Versioning
 We use SemVer for versioning.
-For the versions available, see the tags on this repository.
+For available versions, see the tags on this repository.

 Authors
-Your Name - Initial work - YourUsername
+Your Name - Initial Work - YourGitHubUsername
 See also the list of contributors who participated in this project.

 License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 Hat tip to anyone whose code was used
 Inspiration
-etc
+etc.